How to Get a Funded Trading Account with The Funded Trader

 5. Realistic tips for navigating the TFT challenge

 Successfully navigating the TFT challenge in its current state requires a fundamental shift in perspective.
-You are no longer just a trader proving your skills; you are an investigator assessing the viability of a high-risk business partner.
+You are no longer just proving your skills; you are assessing the firm’s financial risk to ensure it can pay profitable traders reliably.

 The following tips are designed to help you adopt this defensive posture and protect your capital and effort.